Baseband-processor/Air-Legacy/README.md

 Feel free to email me at <EdoardoMantovani@Lorcon2.com>
 - [x] I am open to suggestions, code improvement, collaboration and other requests

+**PAID SERVICES**

+if you want to have a customized implementation of your favorite wireless-hardware you can write me at EdoardoMantovani@Lorcon2.com and we can agree about the price of the service.

+[NOTE] the price of the service will be the sum of the wireless-hardware plus the 20% of the hardware for the technical work.

 **COPYRIGHT AND LICENCE**

 Copyright (C) 2020 by *Edoardo Mantovani*, aka BASEBAND